Favorite Travel Quotes

 Today, the park has a well thought out management plan.
 In the broadest sense, the plan seeks to separate people and bears, and has mandates to help achieve that goal.
 For starters, regulations prohibit dogs from accompanying their owners into the backcountry.
 As well, they suggest people not hike alone, or if they do, make plenty of noise.
 The plan recommends women not hike during their menses.
 In 1967 all these factors now considered taboo were present.
 But at the time, no one had researched the delicate coexistence of man and bear.

 The plan further specifies that bears that habitually frequent areas of human habitation are tranquilized and then relocated.
 If they return, they are euthanized.
-The plan requires that you suspend food some distance from your tent.
+The plan requires that you suspend food in a tree some distance from your tent.
 Of course, I’ve only touched the surface, as you’ll discover if you visit any park service facility.

 Is the Bear Management Plan working?